L.A. Fires & Public Health: Where We Go From Here

 May 16, 2024

-The purpose of this conference and working meeting is to bring together affected workers, employers and manufacturers with researchers, unions, community-based organizations and other stakeholders to develop practical and feasible solutions to prevent silicosis caused by artificial stone.
+The purpose of this conference is to bring together affected workers, employers and manufacturers with researchers, unions, community-based organizations and other stakeholders to develop practical and feasible solutions to prevent silicosis caused by artificial stone.

 Ambient Air Pollution and COVID-19 Health Outcomes: A Statewide Study and A Southern California Study